pococms/website/docs/technical-overview.md

 ```
 ## Theme structure

-A theme is nameed by its subdirectory.
+A theme's name is its directory name.
 The `README.me`
 file in that subdirectory has a special use.
 It
 determines what files are used to produce the theme.